Surgical critical care

 The trauma service admits approximately 4,000 trauma patients per year.
 Eighty-five percent are victims of blunt trauma.
 In addition, the trauma service provides 86% of the emergency general surgery coverage.

 Rotations are designed to provide exposure to a range of pathology and critical surgical disease.
 This includes dedicated time in burn surgery and trauma and acute care surgery.
-Fellows will also be involved in critical care consultation for patients on the neurosurgery, orthopedic, otorhinolaryngology, urology, gynecology, and cardiothoracic surgery.
+Fellows will also be involved in critical care consultation for patients on the neurosurgery, orthopedic, vascular, transplant, surgical oncology, gastrointestinal surgery and thoracic surgery.

 The Department of Surgery strongly embraces surgeons being involved with all aspects of critical care management and this philosophy is an underlying principle of the fellowship.

-Fellows will work with residents in the Department of Surgery and be responsible for some resident teaching and administrative duties.
+Fellows will work with residents from Surgery, Emergency Medicine and other surgical specialties and be responsible for some resident teaching and administrative duties.